 Children, as well as adults, have a highly elastic brain.
-By that I mean a brain that learns and adapts to different situations.
-And if the question is learning a skill, if there is stimulus, the brain will learn it.
+By that I mean that we all have a brain that learns and adapts to different situations.
+Jf the question is learning a skill, if there is stimulus, examples and instruction, the brain will learn it.
 Realistically speaking, however, there are differences between the processes of learning a language at the age of 2, 3, 4 or 5 and at the ages of 6, 7, 8, 9, 10.
-The questions are inhibition and attention.
+One of these matters is inhibition.

 Children between the ages of 2 and 5 have fewer inhibitions because their understanding of the world around them is limited to their concrete experiences – home, school, playground.
 They are aware of few social norms and therefore differences in accent, language or culture are interesting and captivating facts.

 Returning to the example of the bicycle.
 As an adult, I understand that it is strange for someone my age not to know how to ride a bike.
 I know that I need to balance myself using parts XYZ, but I also know that if I fall I’ll get hurt.
 A 4, 5, 6-year-old does not think about any of that.
 He or she may even be thinking about racing the neighbor, but they have no idea that this is a complex skill that involves the whole body.